aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppsm-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSM to XLSM via C++ or Online App" h2="PPSM  to XLSM File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSM to XLSM?</h2>

+The Portable Presentation Slide Show (PPSM) format is a file format used to store presentations created with Microsoft PowerPoint.
+It is a compressed version of the PPTX format and is used to store presentations in a smaller file size.
+However, the PPSM format is not compatible with many other applications and programs.
+Therefore, it is often necessary to convert PPSM to XLSM, which is a Microsoft Excel macro-enabled workbook format.
+XLSM files are compatible with a wide range of applications and programs, making them a more versatile file format.

+<h2>How Aspose.Total Helps for PPSM to XLSM Conversion?</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPSM file to XLSM within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPSM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLSM.
+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert a wide range of file formats within C++ applications.
+It includes Aspose.Slides for C++ and Aspose.Cells for C++, which can be used to convert PPSM to XLSM in two simple steps.
+Firstly, Aspose.Slides for C++ can be used to export PPSM to HTML.
+After that, Aspose.Cells for C++ Spreadsheet Programming API can be used to convert HTML to XLSM.
+This process is quick and easy, and can be completed within a few minutes.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}